mstubbs72/cws-caseworker-parent-portal/README.md

 # Adherence to U.S. Digital Services Playbook *(2)*

 We followed all of the applicable Playbook plays.
-[Details here](https://github.com/taborda-cws-prototype/cws-caseworker-parent-portal/wiki/Adherence-to-U.S.-Digital-Services-Playbook).
+[Details here](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Adherence-to-U.S.-Digital-Services-Playbook).

-# Taborda Prototype Team
+# Unisys Prototype Team
 ## Team Leader *(2a)*
-Taborda assigned Brendan McGuire as the one leader with authority, responsibility, and accountability for prototype quality.
+Unisys assigned Christopher Cox as the one leader with authority, responsibility, and accountability for prototype quality.

 ## Product Development Team *(2b)*